nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 27 (DS).md

 Hmm.
 What do you do?
 Once this fails, the battle is lost.
 Mm-hmm.
 Well, uh, stating it.
 Yeah.
 That doesn't matter.
 Ramsey, what do you think?
 Uh, I mean, there's nothing for it.
 There's nothing in this room.
 Uh, it's a good thing.
 Everything in these coffins are dead and will always stay dead.
 Uh, but really, we gotta, we gotta, we gotta, we gotta get in that room.
 Uh, there's changing from behind the wall.
 There must be some way to get back there.
 There's must be somebody behind it.
 Yeah.
 Uh, all right.
 Dude.
 Uh, okay.

 So, yeah, let's wander on in here.
 We're, we're barely hurt, so.
 Yeah, yeah, yeah.
 We're good.
 Uh, we should get in here and probably look for secret stuff.
 Maybe check that statue out.
 That seems like a fine idea.
 Yeah.
 So, um, just real quick, would like to, um, we'll check that these coffins here along the side haven't, uh, any real evidence of being tampered with or that they do have some real evidence of having been tampered with.
 Oh, I see.
 Well, um, yeah.
 Hello, friend.
 Oh, oh.
-So, you, uh, so Poe walks up to the coffin.
+So, you, uh, so Po walks up to the coffin.

 Uh-huh.
 Um, he gets, uh, he gets back, about to where he currently is.
 Mm-hmm.
 Um, and all of the coffins erupt.
 Ooh!
 I've been tampered with.
 There's no way anyone could have possibly foreseen this sort of circumstances.
 With the giant glowing skull.
 I'm sure I don't know what you're talking about.
 Um.
 Get Duncan in there.
 Put him in front.
 Get Duncan in there.
 What?
 All right.
 All right.
 Some good holiness going on.
 Um, okay.
 So, you see, um, you see a, the, the coffins themselves open.
 There are a number of zombies, skeletons, and a couple of ghouls that emerge from them.

 Um, all, like, ravenously hungry.
-Um, and they all, all are focused specifically on Poe.
+Um, and they all, all are focused specifically on Po.
 Oh!
 Your dog did it now.
 Of course we did.
 At least for the moment.
 Um, but, like, they all, they all animate.
 They all get, they all come out of their coffins, and they all focus in on the person that was so close to them.
 And so, now, let's go ahead and begin another battle.
 Cool.
 Yeah.
 Ooh.
 Bow, bow.
 All right.
 We start with two resources, because we have two victories.
 Yes.
 Do I?
 Um.
 Yep.
 Also.
 They reset at zero after the last combat, right?

 Uh-huh.
 Right.
 All right.
 And so, you're just picking up where you left off based on your victories.
 All right.
 Very good.
 Correct.
 Correct.
 The more fights we have, the more resources we start with.
 Yeah.
 It's a per-encounter, um, uh, yeah.
 A per-encounter resource, but your victories basically make you start off with more of them.
 At a higher level.
 Until you, you know, like, rest for a full day.
 Right.
 Right.
 Right.
 And then things kind of, okay.
 Um, right.
 I am kind of thinking it would be good for me to not be in the exact location that I'm at.

+---

+### Session Play - Part 4

 Yeah, I'm not focused on you.
 Maybe getting you, uh, out of here is a good idea.
 So, before we, uh, before we get, get going, we do need to roll initiative, which means I need somebody to roll a D10.
 If it's a six or above, you get to choose who the, uh, which side goes first.
 If it is a five or below, I get to choose which side goes first.
 A D10?
 Yep.
 A D10.
 Yep.
 Anybody want to take it?
 Oh, sure.
 Your life depends on it.
 Oh, okay.
 Oh, yeah.
 Woo.
 Yeah.
 That was almost a five.
 Uh, life depends on it.
 All right.
 So, you guys get to choose which side goes first.